Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 As a huge (read: borderline obsessed) Disney fan, Shanghai Disneyland was up there on my list of must-sees on our trip to Shanghai.

-Shanghai Disneyland has 33 attractions spread across seven different themed zones including the highly raved about TRON Lightcycle Power Run — only available here!
+Shanghai Disneyland has many attractions spread across eight different themed zones, including the highly-raved-about Zootopia area — only available here!

 Mickeys Storybook Express Parade - Shanghai Disneyland Guide